 You may use 320 grit sandpaper and a sanding block to slightly round the edges of the foam if you prefer before gluing the wing and vertical stab in place.
 Do any sanding before assembly.

 - Glue three 2.5″ long foam strips on the motor tube using foam safe CA+.
 These help center the motor tube in the body tube once you insert it into the body tube.
-Make sure the motor hook is about 45 degrees offset from these tabs so that hook has clearance to move.
-Make sure not to glue to the motor hook.
 Note the tabs will be on the sides and bottom of the tube, the fin tab will make contact on the top of the tube.
 Refer to the picture.
+If your kit came with a motor block glue this in the front of the motor tube at this time.
+Motor hooks are not being used any more it is better to just use a small piece of tape on the motor to keep it from falling out after burnout.

 - Glue the vertical fin into place.
 Make sure the vertical fin is straight up and down using a triangle or something similar.
 Apply a light filet to both sides of the vertical stab on the inside and outside of the body tube.

 - Test fit the motor mount into the body tube and under the fin tab.
 Make sure it fits, or sand the foam tabs lightly.
 Glue the motor tube in place, it will inset about 1″ from the end of the body tube.
-Put a fillet on each side of the motor mount tabs and fuselage, NOTE*** the motor hook is taped at the front, make sure you have the front forward when you glue it in place.
-As you glue it in place make sure the vertical stab stays perpendicular to the body tube.
+Put a fillet on each side of the motor mount tabs and fuselage.

 - Apply CA+ to one of the control horns and press it in place on the BOTTOM of the control surface in the pre-made holes.
 Note The control horn holes face forward and the pushrod should be closest to center of the wing.
 Repeat for the other side.
 Apply a fillet around the control horn on the the prongs on the top of the wing to lock them in place.
 See photos.